 - The 3rd step is connecting to the data sources and creating a new report

 - The final step consists of the Maintenance & Update of the content and data in the dashboard.
 This stage involves introducing changes based on the clients’ needs, always keeping up-to-date with new opportunities to provide a more insightful analysis.
 This step also includes producing documentation to keep record of everything regarding the dashboard.

-As mentioned in our last post introducing Dashboards, we have experience working with different visualisation tools.
+As mentioned in our last post introducing Dashboards, our Analytics and Data Research team have experience working with different visualisation tools.
 The decision of choosing one or the other is very much linked to the necessities of your business or project.
 Together with the feature comparison table from our last post, the figure below provides a simple diagram of the road-map in choosing the most suited viz tool for you.
 Let’s now address the first step in the graph.

 Google Data Studio: Google’s viz tool